 No liquid is necessary either.
 The chicken will cook in it’s own juices along with the melted butter.

-Serve this shredded chicken over some homemade mashed potatoes, buttered egg noodles, or on a sandwich bun.
+Serve your crockpot Mississippi chicken over some homemade mashed potatoes, buttered egg noodles, or on a sandwich bun.

 I went the sandwich route this time and topped it off with a slice of provolone cheese.